Categories

 The name is originally from the indigenous Chaco in New Mexico, Anasazi’s descendants.
 Then there is another first version, called “ Redemption,” which apologizes to all those poor dead souls.
 Further, the model kneels in a fetal position, portending its next step to free its soul.

 A spontaneous subject goes through many ideas to become his own.
 Back to the concept, the bull, in exhaustion, rests its head down, waiting to stave Chaco.
-At that point, the portrayed man without shoes is ready to enter heaven, a catholic tradition symbol of purity.
+At that point, the portrayed man without shoes is ready to enter heaven, a traditional symbol of purity.
 However, despite this, his entity is at risk.
 The whole scene symbolizes fear of the dead, besides the eagerness for humankind to risk Life.
 We are very connected to how sensitive and fragile our Life is.
 The excitement of feeling dead knocking behind our backs makes us feel alive, at least for a second.
 Hence, respect exists on the other side of us; we are ready to accept our presage.
 By removing our shoes, we are revering out pureness to enter the holy ground.

 In conclusion, one moment, we are here, and the other, we may disappear.
 Anything else does not matter anymore.
 Problems are gone, and from here is one step to mortality.